Balance Marketplace Provider Services Agreement

 18.9 Responsibility for Own Costs.
 Except as otherwise expressly stated, as between the Parties, each Party will be responsible for its own costs and expenses in connection with the performance of its obligations and the provision and receipt of the Services.

 18.10 Dispute Resolution.
-This Agreement will be governed by, construed and enforced in accordance with the laws of the State of New York, without regard to that state’s conflict of laws principles.
-Jurisdiction and venue for the formal resolution of any disputes relating to this Agreement will lie exclusively in the Federal and State Courts located in New York, New York.
-The Parties agree to waive any right to have a jury participate in the resolution of any dispute or claim between the Parties or any of their respective Affiliates which may arise under this Agreement.
+This Agreement will be governed by, construed and enforced in accordance with the laws of the State of Delaware without regard to principles of conflict of laws.
+By executing this Agreement, the Parties agree to submit to the exclusive jurisdiction of any state or federal court sitting in New Castle County, Delaware for any and all disputes asserting a breach of this Agreement.
+This forum selection provision does not apply to any arbitration proceeding THE PARTIES AGREE TO WAIVE ANY RIGHT TO HAVE A JURY PARTICIPATE IN THE RESOLUTION OF ANY DISPUTE OR CLAIM BETWEEN THE PARTIES OR ANY OF THEIR RESPECTIVE AFFILIATES WHICH MAY ARISE UNDER THIS AGREEMENT.
 In any action or proceeding between the Parties to enforce rights under this Agreement, the prevailing Party will be entitled to recover costs and attorneys’ fees from the other Party.

 18.11 Construction.
 The headings contained in this Agreement are inserted for convenience only and do not affect the meaning or interpretation of this Agreement.
 The singular includes the plural, and the plural includes the singular.
 The terms “include” and “including” are not limiting.
 Reference to any agreement or other contract includes any permitted modifications, supplements, amendments, and replacements.
 Any reference to a URL will be deemed to mean that URL as may be updated from time to time.